AdobeDocs/marketo.en/help/marketo/getting-started/initial-setup/configure-protocols-for-marketo.md

    If we already have an existing SPF record in our DNS entry, simply add the following to it:
    include: mktomail.com

    Replace CompanyDomain with the main domain of your website (ex: "`(company.com/)`") and CorpIP with the IP address of your corporate email server (ex.
 "255.255.255.255").
-If you are going to be sending email from multiple domains through Marketo, you should have your IT staff add this line for each domain (on one line).
+If you are going to be sending email from multiple domains through Marketo Engage, you should have your IT staff add this line for each domain (on one line).

 1. For DKIM, create DNS Resource Records for each domain we'd like to set up.
 Below are the Host Records and TXT Values for each domain we'll be signing for: